Gill Scott is a social historian, author of Feminism and the Politics of Working Women.

-Gillian Scott’s research interests are primarily focused in the histories of feminism; the lives of working women in 19th and 20th century Britain; social and political movements of women; women’s involvement in consumers’ co-operation; and gender relations in the labour movement.
+Gill Scott’s further research interests are focused in the histories of feminism; the lives of working women in 19th and 20th century Britain; social and political movements of women; women’s involvement in consumers’ co-operation; and gender relations in the labour movement.
 She is currently engaged in further research and writing on class and gender tensions within the early suffrage movement and the experiences and contributions of working-class women to the struggle for the vote.
-The immediate focus for this is a paper entitled ‘Votes for Which Women?
-The English Women’s Co-operative Guild and the Suffrage, 1904 -1914' that has been accepted for the ‘Labouring Feminism Conference’, to be held in Stockholm, 28-31 August 2008.

 She is interested in supporting postgraduate work that is concerned with the histories of feminism; the lives of working women in 19th and 20th century Britain; social and political movements of women; women’s involvement in consumers’ co-operation; gender relations in the labour movement.